-This project seeks to provide young people in Out of Home Care (OOHC) with a targeted, tailored and culturally safe intervention program and to evaluate its efficacy.
-It aims to develop and evaluate therapeutic child-based skills while enhancing carers’ capacity to meet the complex needs of Aboriginal children and young people in OOHC.
+This project sought to provide young people in out-of-home care with a targeted, tailored, and culturally safe intervention program and to evaluate its efficacy.

 – Dr Emily Hindman, Researcher, Psychologist, Clinical Services Manager and Project Lead